-Facial paralysis occurs when the facial nerve is damaged and unable to send messages to the muscles of the face that create facial expressions.
+Facial paralysis treatments are for people whose facial nerve is damaged and unable to send messages to the muscles of the face that create facial expressions.
 This problem can occur for several different reasons.
 Some causes include: tumor, trauma, infection, stroke, or genetic disorders.

 The most common cause of facial paralysis is due to Bell Palsy.
 While most of the time, Bell Palsy patients recover fully, research tells us that about 20-30% have lasting weakness or paralysis.

 I first started treating people with facial paralysis because I was an inner ear vestibular specialist.
 The vestibular system, or inner ear balance system, is innervated by cranial nerve 8 (the Vestibular Nerve).
 The muscles of the face used for facial expression are innervated by cranial nerve 7 (the Facial Nerve).
 These 2 nerves run side by side on their way to the brain in a tunnel in the bone called the Internal Auditory Canal (IAC).
 This is a very narrow space, with only enough room for the nerves to travel.
 If a tumor is growing in this small place, or an infection travels to this area, both nerves can be damaged.
 When facial paralysis does occur, it can take a long time for the nerve to heal.
 The first signs of movements of the face can be only just a flicker, but as the nerve heals, the movements can become stronger.
 Working with a physical therapist who has special training in treating facial paralysis can help improve the outcome for patients with this problem.